elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-the-righthand-rule-help-determine-the-direction-of-a-vector-cross-product.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    The right-hand rule is a technique used to determine the direction of the resulting vector from the cross product of two vectors in a three-dimensional space.
-It involves using the right hand to visualize the relationship between the vectors.
+    The right-hand rule is a mnemonic that helps determine the direction of the vector resulting from the cross product of two vectors in three-dimensional space, indicating the resulting vector's orientation in applications such as physics and engineering.
   page_keywords: >-
-    right-hand rule,cross product,vectors,three-dimensional space,vector direction,mnemonic,torque,angular momentum
+    right-hand rule,cross product,vector direction,mnemonic,three-dimensional space,vector A,vector B,perpendicular vectors,torque,angular momentum,physics,engineering
 author: QuickTakes
 question: >-
     How does the right-hand rule help determine the direction of a vector cross product?